Link to all our internships here

 The workload is flexible from one hour per day to 8 hours per day.
 If you want to do more work you will simply learn more and gain more experience.
 If you want 8 hours of work per day you should clarify that before signing the Learning Agreement because we will have to check your skills and your work ethics more carefully.
 We want to provide a good working environment for you and that is why we need to make careful consideration before agreeing to that.

-What is the working regime for a traineeship?
+What is the working regime for an intern?

 What equipment do I need?

-You need a Windows or Linux laptop (it can be old), other equipment will be provided by IRZU.
+You need a Windows or Linux or OSX (or ChromeOS) laptop (it can be old), other equipment will be provided by IRZU.

-What to do if I don’t like my traineeship?
+What to do if I don’t like my internship?

-You can end this traineeship any day you like for any reason, however, you will not be able to use the funds that were reserved for this traineeship in other erasmus+ activities (unless the Erasmus manager at your school will allow you to do so).
-Probably it is safest to organize 2 or 3 months of traineeship first and expand it into 6 or 9 or 12 months after making sure that you feel good about it.
+You can end this internship any day you like for any reason, however, you will probably not be able to use the funds that were reserved for this internship in other erasmus+ activities (unless the Erasmus manager at your school will allow you to do so).
+Probably it is safest to organize 2 or 3 months of internship first and expand it into 6 or 9 or 12 months after making sure that you feel good about it.

 Will I need to be quarantined when I arrive in Slovenia?